 What coding skills are taught with Botley the robot?

 At the most basic level, Botley teaches kids critical thinking and problem-solving.
 In my opinion, these are the most versatile (and necessary!) skills that coding teaches kids.
 It’s not all about kids becoming computer whizzes and programmers in the future.
+You can read about all the benefits of learning to code here.

 Botley is also able to perform loops, which are an important part of making computer programming efficient.
 Loops are fun for kids to design.
 Finally, Botley is able to think on the fly!
 More complex coders can understand how to program Botley for an “If, then” sequence.
 If Botley detects an object in his way, what will he do?
 This is one of the more sophisticated features of the Botley coding robot.

-Examples of Botley Robot Coding Games and Activities
+Botley Robot Activities

 Botley has a variety of programs and activities: